 The holiday season is in full swing.
 Are you ready for a relaxing and fun-filled holiday season?
 Or are you already caught up in the frenzy of shopping, decorating, cooking and entertaining without a clue as to how to keep your sanity?
 If you choose the first option, then I've got a plan for you!

-Let's face it, new merchandise in the shops, catalogs arriving daily, magazines full of decorating ideas and the TV screaming "buy me!" can turn the best of us into plastic-tossing shop-a-holics.
+Let's face it, new merchandise in the shops, catalogs arriving daily, email brimming with offers, magazines full of decorating ideas, and the TV screaming "buy me!" can turn the best of us into plastic-tossing shop-a-holics.
 In our quest to create the perfect holiday, we often think that bigger is better and have this crazy desire to outdo whatever we did last year, even though it almost killed us!
 Some people think that if they buy more of the newest seasonal offerings that the holiday will be perfect.
 Not true!
 The best way to have a wonderful holiday is to simplify it and enjoy the time you’ll spend with family and friends.
 It's easy to make smart choices and balance your schedule so that you, too, can enjoy the holiday season.

 Here's the plan:

 1. Reduce clutter.
 It is the best way to improve your home.
 During the holidays you’ll have more stuff in your home and you’ll need to make room for it.
 Holiday décor, family gatherings, baking and cooking will make your home busy and over-crowded, so eliminate everything that could potentially be in your way this holiday season.
 Make room for the new items and collections and for all of the “stuff” that your family will bring with them.

 2. Plan ahead.
 It is possible.
 Find out what family plans are and adjust schedules accordingly.
 Mark your calendar and stay ahead of your to do list by not putting items off until tomorrow.